Good Hotel Guide Review

 21. 7 on ground floor, 1 suitable for disabled.

-drawing room, bar, dining room, free Wi-Fi (not in restaurant), 15-acre grounds (ornamental pool, croquet), wedding facilities, safe sandy beach 4½ miles, golf, riding, hill walking nearby.
+drawing room, bar, dining room, free Wi-Fi (not in restaurant), 15-acre grounds (ornamental pool, croquet), wedding facilities, public areas wheelchair accessible, no adapted toilet.

-all day in bar, during meals in dining room.
+all day in bar, mealtimes in dining room.

 all ages welcomed.